What Are Google Search Essentials?

 Examples of cloaking include:

-• A website shows an optimized, keyword-rich article to search engines but displays a completely different low-quality promotional landing page to visitors
+- A website shows an optimized, keyword-rich article to search engines, but displays an entirely different low-quality promotional landing page to visitors

 2 Doorway Pages